dswann101164/azure-noob-blog/posts/2025-10-06-stop-reading-caf.md

 **Official Microsoft CAF:** https://aka.ms/caf (if you want the full 1,500 pages)

 **What you actually need:**
+- **[IT Roles & Responsibilities Matrix](/blog/it-roles-responsibilities-matrix/)** - Map the 58 CAF operations to your team with downloadable Excel/PDF templates.
+This is the practical RACI matrix Microsoft never published.
 - Management Groups: How to structure Azure hierarchy
 - Azure Policy: How to enforce governance automatically
 - Landing Zones: The actual implementation of CAF structure